mlziade/dobble/README.md

         $n \times m$

-        Ensure this is less than or equal to the total available symbols SS.
+        Ensure this is less than or equal to the total available symbols *S*.

     - Constraint: